FAA rejects O'Hare Airport runway rotation plan to reduce noise proposed by neighboring towns

 "Sometimes we are a little scared, especially when the babies are outside," he said.

-Village leaders, along with officials from numerous other surrounding town, have been working on a plan for more than seven years to reduce the noise at night by rotating flights to different runways.
+Village leaders, along with officials from numerous other surrounding towns, have been working on a plan for more than seven years to reduce the noise at night by rotating flights to different runways.

 "Every community gets the benefit of the airport.
 I think we all should share in the noise from it," said Itasca Mayor Jeff Pruyn.